 The research on meditation is abundant, and we now know that the benefits of meditation are many.
 The (very!) short list of benefits include:

-One of the biggest limiting factors that prevents people from sticking with meditation, is that the effects are rarely felt in the short term.
-Meditation gradually changes the brain, and the brain slowly rewires itself to be more prone to the relaxation response.
+One of the biggest limiting factors that prevents people from sticking with meditation is that the effects are rarely felt in the short term.
+Meditation gradually changes the brain and the brain slowly rewires itself to be more prone to the relaxation response.
 This happens over repeated meditation sessions.
-There is a great book on this phenomenon called neuroplasticity called The Brain That Changes Itself by Norman Doidge.
+There is a great book on this phenomenon, known as neuroplasticity, called The Brain That Changes Itself by Norman Doidge.

 If you are not training the relaxation response into your brain, then by default you are training the stress response into your nervous system.
 Meditation, and meditation-like activities, help to train the relaxation response.

-The inner balance system helps your body train the relaxation response by relaying back to you in real time your heart rate variability.
-It’s biofeedback mechanism allows you to adjust how you are breathing and thinking, to influence your physiology.
+The Inner Balance System helps your body train the relaxation response by relaying back to you in real time your heart rate variability.
+Its biofeedback mechanism allows you to adjust how you are breathing and thinking to influence your physiology.
 You can literally see your thoughts change your physiology (the mind/body connection in action!).
 Studies have shown that when your HRV is balanced you are able to concentrate better, students get better marks, creativity flourishes, and stress hormones are reduced.
-8

 Do you know what the best thing on the planet is for repair, healing and recovery?
 It’s sleep!
 If we could encapsulate the benefits of sleep, it would surely be the top selling supplement in the world.